Dean (Christianity): History

 Based on the monastic use, it came to mean the head of a chapter of canons of a collegiate church or cathedral church.

 Based on that use, deans in universities now fill various administrative positions.

-Latin decanus should not be confused with Greek diákonos (διάκονος),' from which the word deacon derives, which describes a supportive role.
+Latin decanus should not be confused with Greek diákonos (διάκονος), from which the word deacon derives, which describes a supportive role.

 Officials

-In the Roman Catholic Church, the Dean of the College of Cardinals and the Cardinal Vice-Dean are the president and vice-president of the college.
+In the Catholic Church, the Dean of the College of Cardinals and the Cardinal Vice-Dean are the president and vice-president of the college.
 Both are elected.
 Except for presiding and delegating administrative tasks, they have no authority over the cardinals, acting as primus inter pares (first among equals).

 In the universities that grew out of the cathedral and monastery schools, a university dean came to be an official with various administrative duties.

-The Chief Priest of a Catholic Cathedral is a Dean.
+The chief priest of a Catholic cathedral is a dean.